 Some people also use non-stimulant medicine like Atomoxetine Hydrochloride, sold under the brand name Strattera to help with symptoms of inattention and impulsivity.

-Combination approach to treating ADHDA holistic approach that includes medication, talk therapy, peer mentoring, nutrition, exercise, and education on how to handle symptoms is a better option than just relying on one strategies to assist someone with ADHD because it provides them with a wide range of life skills.
+An holistic approach, which includes medication, talk therapy, peer mentoring, nutrition, exercise, and education on how to handle symptoms is better than relying on one strategy.
+An holistic approach also provides someone with ADHD with a wide range of important life skills.

 Some people do better on a combination of psycho-stimulant medication, which is why you doctor may recommend this approach.
 Taking long acting medication and short acting medication for example.